DrupalizeMe/drupal7-psdtotheme-series/presentations/slides/01-overview.md

 ## You New Here?

 “Are you new to front-end web development?
 Here's a secret: no one else really knows what they're doing either.”

-~ Nicolas Gallagher
+Nicolas Gallagher

 -------------
-## Ask Yourself Three Questions
+## The Three Magic Questions<br/>for PSD to Theme

 1. What’s the shape?
 2. What’s consistent throughout the site?